greentfrapp/deeplearning-papernotes/notes/csn.md

 ### Ideas

 - Consider the possibility of incorporating ideas from the Transformer eg. self-attending in the memory matrix
+- The paper also mentions in Section 2.1.2 that

+> More sophisticated L_t-agnostic parameterizations for g are possible, such as recurrent networks.

+- This would be similar to Vinyals et. al's work where each training/test sample is encoded based on the context of the entire training set + test sample; it might be possible to instead use attention in two forms - self-attention for encoding each training sample and encoding each test sample by attending to the training set
 - As with the abovementioned algorithms, scaling and transiting from few-shot to big data might be unelegant